 change, development of alternative fuels and advanced engine technologies

-non-equilibrium plasma assisted combustion at near flammability limit
+plasma assisted combustion at near flammability limit conditions provide

-conditions provide potential approaches to increasing energy conversion
+potential approaches to increasing energy conversion efficiency and

-control of ignition, heat release rate, combustion instability, and flame
+heat release rate, combustion instability, and flame flashback, and

 The workshop will address

 are the new findings and the major knowledge gaps in understanding flame

 to formulate theoretical and experimental strategies to narrow the

 knowledge gap and to develop better predictive kinetic models?

 are the major differences in chemistry between homogeneous ignition and